Have you heard of Old Town San Diego? Maybe yes, maybe no? Want to learn about all of the fun things to do in Old Town San Diego?

 Old Town San Diego Historic Park

 Old Town San Diego is a blast from the past.
-This living historic park allows you to take a step back in time to see how people lived and worked in the time periods of 1821-1872.
+This living history park allows you to take a step back in time to see how people lived and worked in the time periods of 1821-1872.

 Admission and Hours

 This is a free thing to do in San Diego!